josephresearch/MpipiStructureScript/README.md

-These files provide the program with a 'key' that will enable it to translate an amino acid sequence into an Mpipi sequence with the proper types and charges. dditionally, seq2config.py requires the following
+These files provide the program with a 'key' that will enable it to translate an amino acid sequence into an Mpipi sequence with the proper types and charges.

-packages:
+----------REQUIRED PACKAGES----------

 python3
 numpy

-----------REQUIRED PACKAGES----------

-python3, numpy

 ----------PROGRAM INPUTS----------